RijulGulati/yt-audio/README.md

 The default save PATH is **$HOME/Music**.
 PATH can be configured by user in config file (OUTPUT_DIRECTORY = \<dir>).
 For playlists, one more directory of \<PlaylistName> is created where all playlist records are saved.

+#### Keeping track of downloaded titles/playlists
+yt-audio has an added feature of keeping track of audio files using **file's metadata**.
+This removes the requirement of additional archive file to store title(s) info (option provided by youtube-dl).

+To use archive file method, pass `--use-archive` argument to yt-audio.
+To use archive file everytime with yt-audio, you can set `USE_ARCHIVE = 1` in config file.
+This will create 'records.txt' file in title's download location.

+`--use-archive` flag simply passes youtube-dl's `--download-archive FILE` argument to youtube-dl.
+You can pass your own filename to youtube-dl as well with `--ytdl-args \"--download-archive FILE\"`.
+More info about ['--ytdl-args']() argument.

+    # Enable archive file - creates records.txt file
+    $ yt-audio --use-archive [URL/custom_args]

+    # Enable archive file - creates archive.txt file
+    $ yt-audio --ytdl-args \"--download-archive FILE\" [URL/custom_args]

+_**Which of the two is enabled by default?**_

+The metadata method requires `--add-metadata` youtube-dl argument to work.
+If this argument is found in youtube-dl command AND archive file is not used (either through `--use-archive` or config or as additional parameter to youtube-dl (`--download-archive FILE`)) then **metadata** is used.
+Else archive file is used.

 #### Title/Playlist-specific PATH
 User can also specify any arbitrary path for a particular playlist/title.
 This PATH can be specified as URL::PATH.
+If PATH is not provided, PATH from config file is used.
+If no path is present in config, **$HOME/Music** path is used

 #### Changing output format
 Downloaded file's output format can be specified with `--output-format` argument.
 [Output Template](https://github.com/ytdl-org/youtube-dl/blob/master/README.md#output-template).
 Default output format is `"%(title)s.%(ext)s"`

+#### Passing additional paramaters to youtube-dl
+yt-audio gives user the flexibility to pass additional parameters to youtube-dl directly from command-line.
+Additional arguments can be provided with `--ytdl-arguments` yt-audio argument.
+Arguments passed to `ytdl-arguments` are passed as-it-is to youtube-dl.

+    $ yt-audio `--ytdl-args \"--download-archive FILE --user-agent UA\"`

+**NOTE:** Make sure to escape double-quotes **"** when passing arguments to `--ytdl-args`.
+Else the arguments passed to `--ytdl-args` will be read as input arguments to yt-audio.

+#### Modifying default youtube-dl/helper commands
+The commands used by yt-audio can be modified from config file.
+Unusual parameters might break the program.
+If the parameter is legit and should have (ideally) worked but it didn't, please [raise an issue](https://github.com/pseudoroot/yt-audio/issues/new).

 ## Usage Examples

-    # Synchronizes/downloads --custom1 and --custom2 custom argument URLs and downloads specified URL as well.
+    # Synchronizes/downloads --custom1 and --custom2 custom argument URLs and download specified URL as well.
     $ yt-audio --custom1 --custom2 https://youtube.com/playlist?list=abcxyz

     # Saves playlist to /my/path/p1/<PlaylistName>/ and single audio to /some/another/path
     $ yt-audio https://youtube.com/playlist?list=abcxyz::/my/path/p1 https://www.youtube.com/watch?v=abcxyz::/some/another/path

+    # Adding additional youtube-dl arguments
-    # Custom youtube-dl download command.
+    # This will append additional arguments to youtube-dl download command
-    # Note: Arguments -x --add-metadata --print-json "$OUTPUT$" $URL$ are mandatory.
-    # --add-metadata dependency will be removed in future releases.
-    $ yt-audio --download-command "youtube-dl -x --add-metadata --print-json [args] -o "$OUTPUT$" $URL$" https:youtube.com/ https://youtube.com/::DIR
+    $ yt-audio --ytdl-args \"arg1 arg2\" https:youtube.com/abc https://youtube.com/xyz::DIR

     # Different output format
     $ yt-audio --output-format "%(display_id)s.%(ext)s" https://youtube.com/...

 ## Limitations
 - Works for youtube.com only (for now).
-- Does not support m4a format.
-I have tested with mp3 format and it works fine. yt-audio relies on file's metadata (purl tag to be specific) to keep track of downloaded records. m4a format does not have purl meta tag, so it does not work.
-The purl meta-tag dependecy will be removed in the **next release** (giving user option to use archive file for keeping track of downloaded records).
+- Keeping track of downloaded tracks via **metadata info** does not work with m4a format.
+MP3 works fine.
+I tested these two formats.
+If you find any other format working/not-working, please update me or mention here (create pull request for the same).

 ## Bugs/Issues
 Please [create](https://github.com/pseudoroot/yt-audio/issues/new) issue for the same.